Authored by the expert who managed and guided the team behind the Germany Property Pack

 What are the total closing costs as a percent in Berlin in 2026?

-The main fee categories in Berlin closing costs are the real estate transfer tax (Grunderwerbsteuer), notary fees, land registry fees, and broker commission if applicable.
+The main fee categories are Berlin real estate transfer tax, notary fees, land-register fees, broker commission if payable, legal review, translations and power-of-attorney costs if needed.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Berlin.